cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 to apply changes.
 More details: [Native PHP Configuration](/cloudlinux_os_components/#native-php-configuration)

-You can configure CloudLinux PHP Selector to allow your customers to select any custom PHP version specific to your control panel.
+You can configure CloudLinux OS Shared PHP Selector to allow your customers to select any custom PHP version specific to your control panel.
 Here's how to do this:
 [Roll your own PHP](/cloudlinux_os_components/#roll-your-own-php)

-Also, you can compile and add your own PHP extensions to CloudLinux PHP Selector:
+Also, you can compile and add your own PHP extensions to CloudLinux OS Shared PHP Selector:
 [Compiling your own extensions](/cloudlinux_os_components/#compiling-your-own-extensions)

 ## Integration of Apache modules in control panels

 We provide control panels with the ability to build their own Apache packages with modules such as alt-mod-passenger, mod_lsapi, mod_hostinglimits.
 This is due to the fact that control panels often have their own customly-built Apache.
 At the same time, the modules must be compiled with the version of Apache and APR libraries that control panels use.
-Therefore, if your control panel uses Apache that is provided by CloudLinux OS, you can use native packages with modules.
+Therefore, if your control panel uses Apache that is provided by CloudLinux OS Shared, you can use native packages with modules.
 The following table represents the RPM package compatibility.

-RPMs of Apache provided by CloudLinux, if you are using:
+RPMs of Apache provided by CloudLinux OS Shared, if you are using:

 | | |
 |-|-|